jbengtsson/scsi_obsolete/README.txt

 Author: Johan Bengtsson

+The Lex/Yacc based lattice parser is based on glps by Lingyan Yang.
 The Python API was prototyped by James Rowland, DIAMOND, 2004.

 Requirements:

    GNU autoconf and automake environments.
-   GNU C++ and FORTRAN-95 compilers: gcc/ and gfortran.
+   GNU C/C++ and FORTRAN-95 compilers: gcc and gfortran.
-   GNU GSL.
+   GNU Scientific Library GSL.

 To install: